aammd/MS_computational_ecology_opinion/compecol.md

 done, regardless of whether the data are ultimately archived.
-Because the volume and variety of data we can collect tends to increase over time, and because we expect higher standard of analysis (therefore requiring more programmatic approaches), data management has already became a core skill for ecologists.
+Because the volume and variety of data we can collect tends to increase over time, and because we expect higher standard of analysis (therefore requiring more programmatic approaches), data management has already became a core skill for ecologists to acquire.

 This view is echoed in recent proposals. @misl16esc suggested that highlighting the importance of code in most ecological studies would be a way to bring the community to adopt higher standards, all the while de-mystifying the process of producing code.
-This also requires to equip ecologists with ways to evaluate the quality of the software they use [@pois15bpp].
+This also requires teaching ecologists how to evaluate the quality of the software they use [@pois15bpp].
 Finally, @hamp15tos proposed that the "Tao of Open Science" would be particularly beneficial to the entire field of ecology; as part of the important changes in attitude, they identified the